top of page

 Location: Arts Auditorium, SPC Clearwater Campus

 FSU provides a diverse range of summer programs, covering STEM, humanities, language courses, and more.
-Students can choose from various programs, such as iCamp for computing and technology careers exposure, American Legion Boys and Girls State to learn about local, county, and state government, and Saturday-at-the-Sea Summer Day Camp for nature investigations.
+You can choose from various programs, such as iCamp for exposure to computing and technology careers, American Legion Boys and Girls State to learn about local, county, and state government, and the Saturday-at-the-Sea Summer Day Camp for nature investigations.
 The College Reach Out Program includes leadership training, life management skills, music appreciation, and more!

 Application Deadline: May 12

-Eligibility: Students must currently be enrolled in grades 6-8, be Florida residents, and possess swimming abilities.
+Eligibility: Must be enrolled in grades 6-8, be Florida residents, and be able to swim.

 Program Dates: Varies by program.
 Click here for the link to the session dates.